 - Keep the generator in the safest place.
-Before the typhoon, build a safe house for the generator which sits at least thirty feet away from home.
+Before the typhoon, build a safe house for the generator – it should be placed at least thirty feet away from home.
 Learn how to safely use a generator in case of a power outage.

 - Do not frequently open the refrigerator.
 Bring out the water and other things you may need regularly.
-As much as possible avoid opening the fridge doors to preserve its cold temperature and prevent spoilage.
+As much as possible, avoid opening the fridge doors to preserve its cold temperature and thus prevent spoilage.

-In some cases, travelers find themselves stranded or treading in the path of a storm.
-So what should they do if they get locked to a destination where a storm is wreaking havoc or has already made its landfall?
+In some cases, travelers find themselves stranded due to a storm.
+What should they do if they get locked in a destination where a storm is wreaking havoc or has already made its landfall?

-Always check for news updates when you go for a trip.
+Always check for news updates before you leave for a trip.
 But if you get the feeds at a later time, then act quickly and leave.
 Evacuate coastal areas and other spots prone to flooding.

 If you arrived in the destination through airways, contact the airline company to reserve a seat for the next available flight.
 If no seats are available until the next day, consider purchasing a one-way ticket back home from other airlines.
-Failing to leave immediately increases your chances of getting stuck in the area as the storm approaches.
+Failing to leave immediately increases your chances of getting stuck in the area.

 Before leaving the hotel, ask the management to reserve the room for some time in case you couldn’t leave the town or city.
-Airport shelters do not always feel good and comfortable.
-If your hotel sits near the beach, try to find other accommodation inland for a safer place to let the storm pass.
+Airport shelters are not always comfortable.
+If your hotel sits near the beach, try to find other accommodations inland.

-Airlines usually cancel flights as soon as authorities raised a warning.
-If you can’t leave the area, contact your friends, family, and employer, to let them know about your location.
-Also, inform them whether you’ll make use of hotel accommodation or if you’ll let the night pass in airline shelter.
+Airlines usually cancel flights as soon as authorities raise a warning.
+If you can’t leave the area, contact your friends, family, and employer to let them know about your location.
+Also, inform them whether you’ll make use of hotel accommodation or if you’ll let the night pass in an airline shelter.

-Keep your phone charged and bring along power banks.
-It makes an important habit while traveling to always pack your travel bags so you can easily leave an area with your things in case of an emergency is an important habit during traveling.
+Keep your phone charged and bring power banks along.
+Packing your travel bags (so you can easily leave an area with your things) in case of an emergency is an important habit during traveling.

-Lastly, waiting for the storm to pass is one of the longest days and nights to survive.
-If you can’t sleep and you don’t want to spend precious battery life, bring along books, card games, and board games to kill some time.
+Lastly, waiting for the storm will make you feel tired and anxious.
+If you can’t sleep and you don’t want to spend precious battery life, bring books, card games, and board games to kill some time.

-If you planned an imminent trip to a destination where the storm heads to, coordinate with the airline company and your hotel.
+If you planned a trip to a destination that will be affected by the storm, coordinate with the airline company and your hotel.
 Ask about their re-booking and cancellation policies.
-If the hotel you made a reservation previously gets damage and needed to cancel all reservations, work with your airline to determine alternative destinations.
-In this instance, most companies allow passengers to rebook without paying extra fees.
+If the hotel (wherein you made a reservation previously) gets damaged and needs to cancel all reservations, work with your airline to determine alternative destinations.
+Most companies allow passengers to rebook without paying extra fees.

 Some hotels sit at hurricane prone zones.
-These companies usually offer refunds and re-booking when a storm is predicted to hit.
-Re-scheduling of booking can go as far as months or years in these hotels.
+These companies usually offer refunds and re-booking whenever a storm is predicted to hit.
+Re-scheduling of booking can go as far as months or years.

-Hotels do not serve as a fun place to get stuck during a storm especially if its located in a hurricane-prone area.
+A hotels is not a fun place to get stuck in during a hurricane.
 The fact that you are not in your own home with your family makes it even more chaotic.
 When you first hear a storm about to hit the area, ready yourself and watch out for any weather updates and announcements.

 - Keep the radio or TV on for important updates about the storm’s direction and speed.
 You can also check for online feeds in your mobile.
 While keeping yourself aware of what’s about to arrive, inform your relatives about your condition.